Sukasa/StompClient/Readme.md

 # Known Issues

-1. The client isn't fully STOMP 1.2 compliant, as it does not support binary blobs in frame bodies
-2. Some useful events are missing, such as ClientDisconnected
+1. Some useful events are missing, such as ClientDisconnected
-3. Sending a message still requires manual creation of a StompSendFrame object, and should be folded into a convenience function
+2. Sending a message still requires manual creation of a StompSendFrame object, and should be folded into a convenience function
-4. No Disconnect function
+3. No Disconnect function

 # Additional Classes